chainslake/chainslake.github.io/_posts/2024-08-05-top-contracts-are-interacted-with-by-the-richest-wallets-on-ethereum.md

 In this query, I took all wallets and contracts that interacted with each other in the last 30 days, then joined with balance to calculate the total number of wallets interacting with each contract and the total balance of these wallets, and finally sorted and took the 10 contracts with the largest total balance.

+## Try in UI

 You can try it [here](https://metabase.chainslake.io/question/172-top-contracts-are-interacted-with-by-the-richest-wallets){:target="_blank"}.
-Please email me if you don't have an account at chainslake.
+Please email me if you don't have an account at chainslake or try in public dashboard [here](https://metabase.chainslake.io/public/dashboard/63a610b0-7957-4860-96fa-71a6c14dc78c){:target="_blank"}

 ## Try API